lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Simple enrollment response messages MUST be encoded as content type "application/pkcs7-mime".
-A smime-type parameter MUST be on the Content-Type heder with a value of "certs-only".
+A smime-type parameter MUST be on the Content-Type header with a value of "certs-only".
 A file name with the ".p7c" extension MUST be specified as part of the Content-Type or Content-Disposition header.